 Driving along lush green mountain, looking at a scenery of forever changing coastline with clear a blue sky joining with the deep blue ocean at the horizon.
 We have arrived at our Mediterranean getaway in Montenegro.
-Hiring a car may be a costly way to travel during a long term holiday, but is definitely a better and relaxing way to see all the coastal sceneries and cities by driving in Montenegro coastline.
+Hiring a car may be a costly way to travel during a long term holiday, but is definitely a better and relaxing way to see all the coastal sceneries and cities by driving in Montenegro coastline, since driving is one of the most popular way to travel in different places like Europe or America, and in countries as Canada, there are resources as used cars ottawa, Canada which can be really helpful for those looking to do road trips or visit other parts of the country.

 We were planning to visit Dubrovnik on this same road trip but we were deterred by the amount of tourists in the middle of summer.
 Especially after “Game of Thrones” had being filmed in Dubrovnik recently.
 The following is the story of our 6 days adventure driving in Montenegro.